Philadelphia School District grieving Saul HS freshman killed in quintuple shooting

 "The last 24 hours have been devastating," Philadelphia Superintendent Dr. Tony Watlington said Wednesday.

-The Philadelphia School District superintendent says the entire district is grieving Wednesday after Saul High School freshman student Nicholas Elizalde was gunned down at a football scrimmage Tuesday night and others were injured.
+The Philadelphia School District superintendent says the entire district is grieving Wednesday after Saul High School freshman student Nicolas Elizalde was gunned down at a football scrimmage Tuesday night and others were injured.

 "It is absolutely unimaginable that a group of students participating in a wholesome activity would be fired upon as they walked near a school," Waltington said.